American Jesus

-"American Jesus" is the first single by Bad Religion from their 1993 album Recipe for Hate.
-It was their second all-time single since their signing to Atlantic Records.
+"American Jesus" is a song by American punk rock band Bad Religion.
+It was the first single from their 1993 album Recipe for Hate and their second all-time single, after signing to Atlantic Records.
 Eddie Vedder of Pearl Jam provides backing vocals on the track.

 Explanation

 "American Jesus" takes on the idea that God favors America, rather than other countries.
 Greg Graffin said "During the Gulf War, George Bush said, 'We'll win, because God is on our side!'.
 What an amazing statement!"
 The song touches on antisemitism, war, and religion as an excuse.

 Music video

 The video is entirely in sepia tone.
 It shows the band driving around in a car through Los Angeles, with various pedestrians carrying crosses around the city with blindfolds on.
 The video cuts to clips of the band performing in the desert as well as Graffin walking through the city.
 It ends with the civilians chanting "one nation, under God" while standing in a row.